greathappyforest/RBK753-AP-Satellite-Sync/README.md

-Created a telegram channel if need me help: https://t.me/joinchat/ulfNA-7T0OU0OTkx
+Created a telegram channel for more discussion: https://t.me/joinchat/ulfNA-7T0OU0OTkx